-A home can be made more energy efficient by using energy-efficient appliances, replacing windows and doors, and maintaining regular inspection of heating and cooling systems.
+A home can be made more energy-efficient by using energy-efficient appliances, replacing windows and doors, and maintaining regular inspections of heating and cooling systems.

 Another household utility that residential properties pay for every month is waste removal.

-There are 3 types of trash: garbage, organic waste, and recyclables like plastic and glass.
+There are three types of trash: garbage, organic waste, and recyclables like plastic and glass.

 Houses need to maintain three trash bins that carry different types of trash.
 The monthly utility bill is usually at a fixed rate set by the city.

-While technology utilities are not public utilities or a necessity to make a home habitable, most people pay for these services which include television, internet connection, cable, and telephone lines.
+While technology utilities are not public utilities or a necessity to make a home habitable, most people pay for these services, including television, internet connection, cable, and telephone lines.

-Such services are provided by private companies and the billing structure is based on what the occupants need and want.
+Private companies provide such services and the billing structure is based on what the occupants need and want.

 How to Set Up Utilities When Buying a House

-New homeowners in Las Vegas, Nevada need to set up utilities on time so that they can be able to live comfortably.
+New homeowners in Las Vegas, Nevada, need to set up utilities on time so that they can live comfortably.

 If a person does not know which companies are servicing their new property, they can ask a trustworthy real estate agent.